hilverd/nat-set-elixir/README.md

 defp size_in_kb(term), do: :erts_debug.size(term) * :erlang.system_info(:wordsize) / 1024
 ```

-This produced the following on my machine (underscores added for clarity):
+This produced the following on my machine:

 ```
 MapSet took 62728 milliseconds and is 2947.375 kb